 The changes affected only the quantitative indicators of aircraft.
 MiG-3, Yak-1 and LaGG-3 fighters were launched into serial production.

-The last aircraft in the top three fighters was especially distinguished, primarily by the largest number of aircraft plants that were allocated for its production (LaGG-3 was put into production at six plants): No. 21 in Gorky, No. 23 in Leningrad, No. 31 in Taganrog, No. 165 in Dnepropetrovsk, No. 153 in Novosibirsk, No. 463 in Tallinn.
-The chief designer was appointed Semyon Alekseevich Lavochkin.
+The last plane in the top three fighters stood out, first of all, the largest number aviation factories that were allocated for its production (LaGG-3 was put into production at six plants): No. 21 in Gorky, No. 23 in Leningrad, No. 31 in Taganrog, No. 165 in Dnepropetrovsk, No. 153 in Novosibirsk, No. 463 in Tallinn ...
+Semyon Alekseevich Lavochkin was appointed chief designer.

-Why did the workers at the Gorky factory negatively perceive Lavochkin’s arrival?
-What weapons did you plan to install on the new fighters?
-Who developed the samples of promising aircraft in the country?
-Which aircraft became the leader in competitive selection?
-The historian will answer these and other questions. aviation Gennady Serov.
+Why did the workers of the plant in Gorky react negatively to Lavochkin's arrival?
+What weapons were planned to be installed on the new fighters?
+Who developed samples of advanced aircraft weapons in the country?
+Which aircraft armament became the leader in the competitive selection?
+Aviation historian Gennady Serov will answer these and other questions.